March 14, 2025

 While it may seem tempting, rewiring a house yourself is not recommended.
 Electrical work is highly technical and requires extensive training.
 Incorrect installations can lead to dangerous situations and costly corrections.

-The re-wiring costs in these cases have meant the total project cost blows out to double what they would have paid to get it completed by a professionally from the start.
+The re-wiring costs in these cases have meant the total project cost blows out to more than double what the clients would have paid to get it completed professionally from the start.

 Our advice: